fdagpigj/Slipstream-Mod-Manager/skel_common/readme_modders.txt

       nested <par>entheses.
 The <par> combines results using "OR" (union) or "AND" (intersection) logic.
 Any commands within those <find...>
       tags will be ignored.
+      1.7 adds NOR and NAND (complement of OR and AND, respectively).

   The following commands can occur inside a <find...>.